 To find out more information about FEP, click here to read Peter's story or request a full project proposal from our office using the button below.

 Since 2015, twenty-seven Community Health and Education Centres (CHEC) have been built throughout Chin State.
 These buildings were designed by the local community to support a wide range of activities aimed at meeting health, education and social needs.
-Health and Hope Myanmar ran Summer Schools in these CHECs and in Lailenpi which provide education, nutrition and protection to children during the summer months.
+Health and Hope Myanmar ran Summer Schools in these CHECs which provide education, nutrition and protection to children during the summer months.
 These two projects have now been amalgamated into the Education for All project in 2018.

 Originally planned as a separate study centre, the rebuilding of the new training centre will incorporate a multi-use ground floor area with classrooms and offices.
-The classrooms will be used to support the schooling of secondary students to help them pass their year 10 exams, expanding their opportunities in the future.
+The classrooms will be used to support the schooling of secondary students to help prepare them for their year 10 exams, expanding their opportunities in the future.
 The project will: